I recently went into a health food store.

 I must admit I haven’t visited one for quite some time.
 But we’re looking to reduce our processed foods and sugar intake in my house and have decided to try and do some ‘healthy’ baking…

-So we went looking for some sweetner that wasn’t sugar to the two health food shops in our town.
+So we went looking for some sweetener that wasn’t sugar to the two health food shops in our town.

 Customer Experience #1

 There were a couple of customers in the store, but it wasn’t busy.
-We walked around looking lost and one of the staff members asked if we’d like a hand.
+We walked around looking a little lost and one of the staff members asked if we’d like a hand.

-So we place our ‘no sugar sugar’ on the counter and she asks ‘is that the lot?”.
+We place our ‘no sugar sugar’ on the counter and she asks “is that the lot?”.
 “And the frozen yoghurt” I reply.
 “Yes,” she says and processes the transaction, before making the frozen yogurt.

 Customer Experience #2

-Then she asked us if we wanted to join their VIP list.
-She said they offered members 20% off in store every Tuesday (great way to increase revenue on a slow day) and included a weekly email with other specials, product reviews, recipes, etc.
+Then she asked us if we wanted to join their VIP list, which offered members 20% off in store every Tuesday (great way to increase revenue on a slow day) and included a weekly email with other specials, product reviews, recipes, etc.

-That is exactly the information we were looking for.
+So we said yes!
+That was exactly the information we were looking for.
 And we’d love to get 20% off.

 I left that experience happy and satisfied – I felt more confident in our healthy baking project and looked forward to it, I felt good that we’d spent money with her in her business.